trison/api-intro/README.md

 ]
 ```
 This is a response from using the GET request to get email templates.
 We can see this template has the value *"Template ID"* corresponding to the *"id"*
-key and the value *"Template Name"* corresponding to the *"name"* key.
+key, and the value *"Template Name"* corresponding to the *"name"* key.
 When interacting with the API, you will send and receive JSON formatted data.

 ## Authentication
 HTTP authentication is done by providing a username and password when making an HTTP request.
 Authentication with our API can be